Linux kernel 5.16 is now available so here’s a tutorial on how to install it on your Ubuntu or Linux Mint distributions, or a similar derivative.

 However, while other distributions like Arch Linux, openSUSE Tumbleweed, or Fedora Linux will receive the Linux 5.16 kernel through the official channels, distros like Ubuntu or Linux Mint won’t receive the latest and greatest kernel, so installing a mainline kernel may improve hardware support and performance.

 Fair warning for NVIDIA GPU users!
-Before installing a newer kernel, please be aware of the fact that Linux kernel 5.16 was just released and it is not yet supported the proprietary NVIDIA graphics driver.
+Before installing a newer kernel, please be aware of the fact that Linux kernel 5.16 was just released and it is not yet supported by the proprietary NVIDIA graphics driver.
 So if you rely on your NVIDIA GPU for gaming or anything else, wait for NVIDIA to add support for Linux 5.16 in its graphics drivers.

 How to install Linux kernel 5.16 on Ubuntu and Linux Mint via CLI